quiltdata/t4/docs/Technical Reference.md

     ]
 }
 ```
-It is highly recommended that you continue to index all of the default files, so that users can get the most out of search. _Indexing large or numerous files_ may require you to [scale up your search domain](https://aws.amazon.com/premiumsupport/knowledge-center/elasticsearch-scale-up/).
+It is highly recommended that you continue to index all of the default files, so that users can get the most out of search. center/elasticsearch-scale-up/).

-> There are currently some important limitations with search:
->
+### Search limitations
-> * Queries containing the tilde (~), forward slash (/), back slash, and angle bracket ({, }, (, ), [, ]) must be quoted.
+* Queries containing the tilde (~), forward slash (/), back slash, and angle bracket ({, }, (, ), [, ]) must be quoted.
 For example search for `'~foo'`, not `~foo`.
-> * The search index will only pick up objects written to S3 _after_ T4 was enabled on that bucket.
+* The search index will only pick up objects written to S3 _after_ T4 was enabled on that bucket.
-> * Files over 10 MB in size may cause search to fail.
+* Files over 10 MB in size may cause search to fail.
+* Indexing large or numerous files may require you to [scale up your search domain](https://aws.amazon.com/premiumsupport/knowledge-

-## Making your search endpoint publicly accessible
+### Advanced: publicly accessible search endpoint

+By default, Quilt bucket search is private and scoped to a single S3 bucket.
+Only authorized Quilt users may search.
+Search users can see extensive metadata on the objectsin your Quilt bucket. _Be cauitious when modifying search permissions_.

 This section describes how to make your search endpoint available to anyone with valid AWS credentials.